iom/gdidata/README.md

 - **People in an Irregular Migratory Situation in Mexico** (`irreg_mexico_dmg`, `irreg_mexico_nat`)

-  Count of foreigners in Mexico in an irregular migratory situation, by sex and age and by nationality. \[ *monthly* \|
+  Count of foreigners in an irregular migratory situation processed in Mexico, by sex and age and by nationality. \[ *monthly* \|
   *[source](https://portales.segob.gob.mx/es/PoliticaMigratoria/Boletines_Estadisticos)*
   \| *2025-08-12* \]